 Christina joined Watsi on January 12th, 2020.
-Eleven months ago, Christina joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Christina's most recent donation supported Samiri, a four-year-old child from Tanzania, to fund corrective surgery and soon start school.
+Two years ago, Christina joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Christina's most recent donation supported Josephine, a 70-year-old farmer from Kenya, to fund gynecological surgery to help treat her cancer.